abeltyr/Turbo-Tailwind-V4-Starter/README.md

 pnpm dev
 ```

-Note: The `tailwindcss` and `autoprefixer` dependencies are now managed at the workspace level for better consistency across packages.
+Note: The `tailwindcss` and `autoprefixer` dependencies are managed at the workspace level for consistency across packages.